mjtomei/inflation/inflation_analysis.md

 *Figure 6: Spending composition by income quintile.
 Lower-income households allocate larger shares to necessities with higher and more volatile price growth.
 Data: BLS Consumer Expenditure Survey.
 Note: Percentages are representative values; precise shares vary by year and survey methodology.*

+The following section demonstrates how these aggregate patterns manifest in individual experience.

 ---

 ## 6. Novel Metrics: A Demonstration

 ### 6.1 Maria's Question

-Consider Maria, a nursing assistant in Cleveland earning $18.50 per hour.
+Consider Maria, a nursing assistant in Cleveland earning $17 per hour—close to the BLS median for nursing assistants in Ohio.
+Her household income places her in the second quintile documented in Section 5.1.
 In 2024, she reads that inflation has fallen to 2.7%—nearly back to the Fed's target.
 But her grocery bills tell a different story.
 Eggs cost twice what they did three years ago.
 Ground beef has become a luxury.
 Her rent increased 12% last year.
 She wonders: is the official number wrong, or is something else going on?

 Maria's intuition is correct, but the explanation is subtle.
 CPI measures the average urban consumer's experience.
-Maria is not average.
+Maria is not average—she is the second quintile experiencing the 10%+ cumulative inflation gap documented in Section 5.
 She spends more of her income on food and rent than wealthier households do.
 She doesn't benefit from falling prices on electronics and apparel.
 The aggregate statistic is accurate for what it measures—but what it measures may not be her life.

 With access to the same public data the BLS uses, what could Maria discover about her own inflation experience?
 This section demonstrates five metrics she could construct—requiring no proprietary data, no institutional resources, and no specialized training beyond what AI assistance now provides.